Structure of Classifier Boundaries: Case Study for a Naive Bayes Classifier: Results

 \subsection{Exploring the Boundary}

-We present here three strategies, one with two variants, for identifying elements of the boundary $\mathcal{B}$ and exploring the structure of $\mathcal{B}$.
+We present here three strategies for locating the boundary $\mathcal{B}$ and exploring its structure.

-Finding boundary points is easy: the first and simplest method has been mentioned already in Section \ref{subsec.experiment-boundary}: if $C(R) \neq C(R')$, then any path from $R$ to $R'$ contains at least two elements of $\mathcal{B}$.
-For the reads dataset, there are 11,480,223 such pairs.
-If we eliminate duplicates and for each pair consider only the Hamming path that in (``left-to-right'') order replaces each nucleotide in $R$ differing from the corresponding nucleotide in $R'$ by the latter, then we have a surprisingly effective mechanism for locating boundary pairs.
-Based on an small random sample of 25 origin reads, but considering \emph{all other reads with different decisions}, 1,242,162 boundary points were identified.
+The first and simplest method for locating $\mathcal{B}$ has been mentioned in Section \ref{subsec.concepts-boundary}: if $C(R) \neq C(R')$, then any path from $R$ to $R'$ contains at least two (neighboring) elements of $\mathcal{B}$.
+Within the reads dataset, there are 11,480,223 such pairs.
+If we eliminate duplicates and for each pair consider only the Hamming path that in left-to-right order replaces each nucleotide in $R$ differing from the corresponding nucleotide in $R'$ by the latter, then we have a mechanism for locating boundary pairs.
+Based on a random sample of 25 origin reads, but considering all other reads with different decisions, 1,242,162 boundary points were identified.
 There is significant variability, however, as shown in Table \ref{tab.minimalHamming}.
-Moreover, as is clear from Figure \ref{fig.hammingBPByDecision}, paths originating from reads classified as COVID differ significantly from those originating at reads classified as Adeno or SARS.
+Moreover, the table shows that paths originating from reads classified as COVID differ from those originating at reads classified as Adeno or SARS.

-Of course, whenever $C(R) \neq C(R')$, there are multiple (minimal length) Hamming paths connecting $R$ and $R'$.
-Indeed, if $k$ is the Hamming distance between $R$ and $R'$, then there are $k!$ such paths, corresponding to all possible orderings of replacement for the sites where $R$ and $R'$ differ.
-Limited experiments have shown that a strategy of using multiple Hamming paths is not materially more effective than using one Hamming path in terms of unique boundary pairs identified relative to computational effort.
+Of course, whenever $C(R) \neq C(R')$, there are multiple Hamming paths connecting $R$ and $R'$.
+Initial experiments have shown that a strategy of using multiple Hamming paths is not materially more effective than using one Hamming path in terms of unique boundary pairs identified relative to computational effort.
 The reason, we believe, is that multiple paths from $R$ to $R'$ often cross $\mathcal{B}$ at the same places.